Tucked into the southern terminus of the Green Mountains of Vermont, Wilmington is a tiny village of just over 2,000 people.

 Disclaimer: The names listed below seem to be what the locals call these spots, but I’m not sure they’re official names.
 Each spot has picnic tables, grills, and porta-potties, though, and on a busy summer day, you’ll share the lake with lots of locals and visitors.

-- Woods Road Picnic Area – Just west of town, cross the bridge heading south onto Woods Road.
+• Woods Road Picnic Area: Just west of town, cross the bridge heading south onto Woods Road.
 There’s a parking area when the road turns into dirt.
 This is the start of section 2 of the Catamount Trail (a cross-country ski trail), which you can hike on.
 There’s a grassy picnic area and a small, sandy beach.
 This is also a good spot to launch canoes and kayaks into the lake.

 Check out the View and Attractions at Hogback Mountain

-This amazing view requires zero effort on your part.
-From Wilmington, drive east on Route 9 and pull off the road when you see the general store and the expansive views.
-Technically, this is considered Marlborough, but it’s just a couple of short miles outside of Wilmington.
+Technically, this is considered Marlboro but it’s just a couple of short miles outside of Wilmington.
 From this vantage point, you’re looking east into New Hampshire, where you’ll see Mt.
 Monadnock and the White Mountains.

 There’s a nice deck with picnic tables, pay-per-view binoculars, and of course, the Hogback Country Store, where you can buy t-shirts, cheese, fudge, and souvenirs.

 Great views and country stores are part of the quintessential Vermont experience, but there’s more to see in this part of Wilmington.
-Leave your car where it is – you can walk to the following spots from Hogback Mountain.
+Leave your car where it is – you can walk to the following spots for libations from Hogback Mountain.

-- Beer Naked Brewery: Craft beers and wood-fired pizza with seriously epic views!
+• Beer Naked Brewery: Craft beers and wood-fired pizza with seriously epic views!
 Also, you can pitch your tent behind the brewery for a fabulous night under the stars.
 Book your stay on Hipcamp.

-- Metcalfe’s Distillery: A unique distillery with a tasting room.
+• Metcalfe’s Distillery: A unique distillery with a tasting room.
 Metcalfe’s makes an eclectic line-up of spirits and liqueurs, including Maple Bourbon and Vermont Moonshine.

 Take a Hike: Best Hikes near Wilmington VT